4.0 Cooling Installation

 4.2 Installation Considerations

-1. The installer is responsible for supplying a dedicated seawater pump and associated plumbing.
+1. The installer is responsible for supplying a dedicated positive-displacement seawater pump (or electric isolation valve and centrifugal pump) and associated plumbing.
 An optional seawater pump can be purchased through Seakeeper, P/N 30331.

-3. The seawater pump is powered via the “SW Pump 12 VDC Out” connection on the Seakeeper 2 wire harness, as outlined in Electrical Installation Section.
+4. The Electrical Installation Section outlines that the seawater pump is powered via the “SW Pump 12 VDC Out” connection on the Seakeeper 2 wire harness.

-5. A dedicated through-hull fitting should be installed for each Seakeeper unit onboard the vessel to ensure sufficient seawater flow to each unit.
+6. A dedicated through-hull fitting should be installed for each Seakeeper to ensure sufficient seawater flow to that unit onboard the vessel.

-6. It is recommended that the seawater pump is located below the waterline, as close to the baseline of the vessel as practically possible, to maintain positive inlet pressure on the pump in all operating conditions.
+7. It is recommended that the seawater pump is located below the waterline, as close to the vessel’s baseline as practically possible, to maintain positive inlet pressure on the pump in all operating conditions.

-8. Maximum allowed seawater pressure in heat exchanger is 20 psi (1.4 bar)
+9. The maximum allowed seawater pressure in the heat exchanger is 20 psi (1.4 bar).

-9. Seawater flow requirement through heat exchanger is 2 GPM (7.6 LPM) minimum and 6 GPM (22.7 LPM) maximum under all operating conditions of the boat.
-When sizing seawater pump, installer should factor in losses for raw water plumbing.
-In addition to initial operation at dock, new Seakeeper installations should be checked to be within the flow requirements while vessel is at speed.
-Flows higher than 6 GPM (22.7 LPM) could affect heat exchanger life.
+10. The seawater flow requirement through the heat exchanger is 2 GPM (7.6 LPM) minimum and 6 GPM (22.7 LPM) maximum when on-demand cooling is required.
+When sizing the seawater pump, the installer should factor in losses for raw water plumbing.
+In addition to initial operation at the dock, new Seakeeper installations should be checked to be within the flow requirements while the vessel is at speed.
+Flows higher than 6 GPM (22.7 LPM) could affect the heat exchanger’s life.

 4.3 Connecting Seawater to Heat Exchanger